 Troubleshooting FAQs

-The following troubleshooting FAQs explains common integration issues and how you can easily resolve them.
+The following troubleshooting FAQs explain common integration issues and how you can easily resolve them.

 Review the relevant policy on the bucket according to the documentation and verify the region.